JHUAPL-DTNMA/dtnma-tools/docs/api/mainpage.md

 The reference DTNMA Agent (REFDA) (with its default ADM implementations) is built as the `refda` library and has default daemons which bind it to the following transports:

- * The `refda-socket` which is a simple binding to @ref refda-socket used to tranport AMP messages.
+ * The `refda-socket` which is a simple binding to @ref refda-socket used to transport AMP messages.
    This DA is intended to be usable for testing and interoperation with the `refdm-socket` daemon without needing complex transport parameters.
  * The `refda-ion` which is a binding to the @ref refda-ion, and is a drop-in replacement to the earlier ION-integrated DTNMA Agent.
  * The `refda-stdio` which is a binding to @ref refda-stdio and is intended only as a test DA because it uses the process `stdin` and `stdout` for text-form ARI transport.